Carter907/Exploring-Volatile-and-Sychronization/README.md

 Volatile use cases:

-since `Volatile` doesn't sychronize operations on your fields what is it good for? `Volatile` can be used to minimize the chance of a race condition occuring and depending on your application, that change can be extremely low, but it will never be zero.
+since `volatile` doesn't sychronize operations on your fields what is it good for? `volatile` can be used to minimize the chance of a race condition occuring and depending on your application, that change can be extremely low, but it will never be zero.
 Therefore, the use case for volatile is null.
-Never use `Volatile` unless you want to make your code more readable.
+Never use `volatile` unless you want to make your code more readable.
 It does nothing if you already implement synchronization into your program.